stevejenkins/pihole-cloudsync/README.md

 Again, **the above steps must be performed on each Pi-hole you wish to use with `pihole-cloudsync`.**

+# Automation
+There are two options for automating unattended runs pihole-cloudsync, [cron](##Automating-with-cron) and [systemd](##Automating-with-systemd).
+See below for details or use the links to skip right to your desired section

 ## Automating with cron
 Once each Pi-hole's local Git repo has been configured to save your login credentials, you can automate your Primary Pi-hole's "push" and your Secondary Pi-holes' "pull" in any number of ways.
 The simplest way is to run a simple cron job a few times a day.